Our Services:

 We do not conduct searches for Development or Advancement professionals, but we can refer you to other firms who do.

-We work nationally and internationally from our office in the greater Boston area and our search consultants are located in Washington, DC, Providence, RI, Meridian, MS, San Francisco, CA, and Maine.
+We work nationally and internationally from our office in the greater Boston area and our search consultants are located in Boston, Providence, RI, Meridian, MS, San Francisco, CA, and Manchester, NH.

 LEARN MORE